This is not one of the easier things to remove from a credit report.

 And Fourth: Did the creditor sue the right person to begin with?
 Or was it Identity Theft or a Case of Mistaken Identity?

 An unpaid judgment is the worst thing to have on your credit reports, well second to a foreclosure and about equal to an eviction.
 An unpaid judgment means that there is a creditor, or the plaintiff, who sued you and won.
-That creditor/plaintiff can use that judgment to, at any time, garnish your wages if you have a job, levy your bank accounts and take all of your money, (with some exceptions such as social security), and put a judgment lien on your home or other real estate holdings if you own any.
+That creditor/plaintiff can use that judgment to, at any time, garnish your wages if you have a job, levy your bank accounts and take all of your money, (with some exceptions such as with Veteran’s Benefits and Social Security money), and put a judgment lien on your home or other real estate holdings if you own any.

 Assuming a couple of things up front, such as that you are the person who owes the money and that you haven’t paid the debt off yet, then you’ve got to do something about the debt.